mateoespinosa/mateoespinosa.github.io/_posts/2019-05-20-kolmogov-complexity.md

 \textbf{11110}\color{green}{0011}\color{blue}{0010}\color{red}{0001}
 $$

-Using our complete description, the total number of bits we will require to describe any positive natural number $$ n $$ using this mechanism, call this number $$ l(n) $$, will be given by:
+Using our complete description, the total number of bits we will require to describe any positive natural number $$ n $$, call this number $$ l(n) $$, will be given by:

 $$
 \begin{align*}